pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-w-proxy.md

 replace the instructions in section 7 (Have 'pachctl' And Your Cluster Communicate) by this [new set of instructions](#to-connect-your-pachctl-client-to-your-cluster).

 !!!
 Attention "If you plan to deploy Console in Production, read the following and adjust your values.yaml accordingly."
-    Deploying Pachyderm with Envoy simplifies the setup of Console (No more dedicated DNS and ingress needed in front of Console).
+    Deploying Pachyderm with a proxy simplifies the setup of Console (No more dedicated DNS and ingress needed in front of Console).
 In a production environment, you will need to:

     - Activate Authentication.
     - Update the values in the highlighted fields below.